News & Media

 • Student Interview Policy

 Regis Jesuit High School policy is not to allow media sources to interview, shoot video and/or photograph our students or use such materials in non-school publications or broadcasts without parental consent.
-To request consent, please contact the Director of Communications who will serve as the liaison between the requesting agency and parents involved.
+To request consent, please contact the Director of Marketing & Communications, who will serve as the liaison between the requesting agency and parents involved.

 • Campus Access Policy